 All 5 posts are also available in one convenient PDF; click here to get your copy.

-Why the Wire Data approach
+Why the TCP session data approach

 While the examples are based on hosted e-mail services, this approach works for all types of cloud services as well as any type of business application; encrypted or not.
 You may even consider using this information as a starting point for managing the contractual aspects about performance and availability related SLO’s (i.e. Service Level Objectives); more on that later.

 What is also good to know that the integrity of your services, applications and data is guaranteed because all TCP session data is collected in a 100% passive, non-intrusive manner!